pfunks/TCTest/test_faq.md

 Regarding economic differences, Bitcoin has a maximum number of coins of 21 million and a relatively low inflation rate.
 Steem is different in that regard with no maximum number of possible coins in existence.

+## Where can I find the informaton for the official launch of the blockchain?

+The <a href="https://bitcointalk.org/index.php?topic=1408726.0">original launch</a> of Steem was on March 23, 2016, but it was reset due to an unexpected bug.
+The blockchain was officially re-launched on March 24, 2016, via <a href="https://bitcointalk.org/index.php?topic=1410943.0">bitcointalk.org</a>.

 ## How often does the Steem blockchain produce a block?

 The Steem blockchain produces a new block every 3 seconds.